 - Performance: Ever felt like your systems couldn’t keep up with your pace?
 The cloud can provide a better user experience due to the fact the data doesn’t have to travel as far from cloud data centers to the users, reducing latency.
 This is not only great for meeting consumer needs, but for remote employees as well.

 - Flexibility: Today’s hybrid work environment requires flexible IT infrastructure.
 [Stats?]

 We could go on and on, but let’s drill into what you really care about—security considerations for the cloud.

-The most noticeable change in approach to cloud security is the shared responsibility model.
-We mentioned earlier that CSPs are responsible for the protecting the service, but it’s crucial to remember that you are responsible for the configurations and ensuring whatever data comes in and out is safe.
+A noticeable change in approach to cloud security is the shared responsibility model.
+We mentioned earlier that CSPs are responsible for protecting the service, but it’s crucial to remember that you are responsible for the configurations and ensuring whatever data comes in and out is safe.
 It’s similar to how insurance companies insure the entire home, but that doesn’t mean you can set your living room on fire and not be responsible for the damage.

 Security isn’t one size fits all, so make sure you consider a vendor that works as a partner to address your specific needs.
 However, there are important capabilities that will make your migration easier.
 You need a solution that provides you with:

 - Increased visibility across your entire infrastructure: You wouldn’t rely on a front door camera to show you what's happening in the backyard, so don’t choose a solution that only gives you partial visibility of cloud resources and threats.
 With more resource types to secure, ensuring that you have total visibility from one single platform is essential.
 Using a platform solution saves you time trying to put the pieces together information, thus speeding up protection, detection, and response.